-Except as noted, the adoption of these Standards and Interpretations did not have a significant impact on the amounts reported in these financial statements or disclosures.
+The adoption of these Standards and Interpretations did not have a significant impact on the amounts reported in these financial statements or disclosures.

-(ii) Accounting Standards and Interpretations issued but not yet effective
+(ii) Australian Accounting Standards and Interpretations issued but not yet effective

-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet effective have not been adopted by the Group for the year ended 31 December 2014.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet effective have not been adopted by the Group for the year ended 31 December 2015.
 These are outlined the following table.

-Reference Title Summ ary of change Application date of standard Application date for Group AASB 9 and relevant amending Financial Instruments for cla 9 includes requirements for a simpler approach ssification and measurement of financial assets ared with the requirements of AASB 139.
-1 January 2018 date for standards The m ain changes are described below.
-The m (a) (b) ain changes are described below.
-Financial assets that are debt instruments will be classified based on: (2) The objective of the entity's business model for managing the financial assets; (3) The characteristics of the contractual cash flows.
-Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income.
-Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument.
-Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases.
-Where the fair value option is used for financial liabilities the change in fair value is to be accounted for as follows: The change attributable to changes in credit risk are presented in other comprehensive income (OCI)The remaining change is presented in profit or loss.
-01 1033.
+Reference Title Summary of change Application date of standard Application date for Group AASB 9 Financial Instruments (2014) AASB 9 includes requirements for a simpler approach for classification and measurement of financial assets compared with the requirements of AASB 139.
+1 January 2018 1 January 2018 The main changes are described below. (a) Financial assets that are debt instruments will be classified based on: (1) The objective of the entity's business model for managing the financial assets; (2) The characteristics of the contractual cash flows. (b) Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income.
+Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument. (a) Eigenseich each be designed and (c) Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases. (d) Where the fair value option is used for financial liabilities the change in fair value is to be accounted for as follows: &gt; The change attributable to changes in credit risk are presented in other comprehensive income (OCI) &gt; The remaining change is presented in profit or loss.
+AASB 9 also removes the volatility in profit or loss that was caused by changes in the credit risk of liabilities elected to be measured at fair value.
+This change in accounting means that gains caused by the deterioration of an entity's own credit risk on such liabilities are no longer required in profit or loss.
+The impact of this standard will depend on the Group's financial assets and liabilities at the time of application.